jclulow/node-termdraw/README.md

 Updates the cell at (x, y) to contain the character `ch`.
 The optional `format` argument specifies how the cell should be formatted.

+This method returns how many columns the written character will occupy within the `Region`.
+For many characters, this will just be `1`.
+When writing wide characters though (e.g. CJK characters and emoji), this will be `2`.
+When writing to coordinates outside of the `Region`, this will return `0`.

 ### `Region#str(x, y, str, format)`

 Writes the characters in `str` horizontally start at position (x, y). `format` specifies attributes for each of the cells that the characters are written to.

+This method returns how many columns the string will occupy within the `Region`.

 ### `Region#vstr(x, y, str, format)`

 Writes the characters in `str` vertically start at position (x, y). `format` specifies attributes for each of the cells that the characters are written to.

+This method returns how many rows the string occupies within the `Region`.

 ## Controls